-My four decades as a resident of the planet Earth has afforded me with a wealth of experiences – experiences that have forged the person that I am today and ideally it is these experiences that will serve to fuel my most tightly held aspiration to evolve and lay the foundation to be better than my past incarnations.
+My four decades as a resident of the planet Earth has provided me with experiences that have forged the person that I am today – and ideally it is these “experiences” that will serve to fuel my most tightly held aspiration to evolve and lay the foundation to be better than my past incarnations.

 This stands in stark contrast to many people who are content with just being – stationary.

 Earlier this week I saw something on my social media timeline that gave me pause for its poignancy – it seemed to rise off the screen and smack me in the face, it said in paraphrase:

 “Rather than saying that racism doesn’t exist, just say you don’t care.
 That is easier to respect, less insulting and more accurate.”